5 Best WordPress Image Optimization Plugins Compared [2022]

 When writing posts just like this one, it’s important to us that we cover every possible angle and try to include as many perspectives as possible.

-This means it might not only be perfect for those of you on a budget but also be great if you aren’t looking for all the fancy features that some of the other plugins offer and just want a no-frills image optimization plugin that you don’t have to worry about.
+This means it might not only be perfect for those of you on a budget but also be great if you aren’t looking for all the fancy features that some of the other plugins offer and want a no-frills image optimization plugin that you don’t have to worry about.

 Conclusion: WordPress Image Compression and Optimization.

 ImageOptim is perfect if you don’t want to add another WordPress plugin to your website.
-It’s also the best way to optimize your images locally before even uploading them to your website.
+It’s also the best way to optimize your images locally before uploading them to your website.

 Lossy compression for even smaller files